erlenkh/hh-MGS/Readme.md

 A music generation system that generates compositions consisting of melodies and chords.
-The system is designed based on the principle of hierarchical hybridization as suggested by [Carnovalini and Roda](https://www.researchgate.net/publication/340411945_Computational_Creativity_and_Music_Generation_Systems_An_Introduction_to_the_State_of_the_Art).
+The system's design is based on the principle of hierarchical hybridization as suggested by [Carnovalini and Roda](https://www.researchgate.net/publication/340411945_Computational_Creativity_and_Music_Generation_Systems_An_Introduction_to_the_State_of_the_Art).
 The generated music is output as a MIDI-file.

 # Representation